 Notes on enginering leadership and software development.

-I Think I Fixed the RSS Markup?
+I Think I Fixed the Rss Markup?

 Looking back at when I just started writing, I'm happy with where it ended up.
 Tinkering with it is a good adventure, but some things are way more painful than they have to be.